Four awarded Elon Medallions, the university's highest honor

 For more than three decades, James and Jo Anne have been ardent advocates and supporters of Elon, demonstrating the power of education and inspired philanthropy to prepare the next generation of leaders.

-Jim Maynard was first elected to Elon's board of trustees in 1985 and uses his business knowledge and leadership skills to serve the board for nearly three decades.
+Jim Maynard was first elected to Elon's board of trustees in 1985 and used his business knowledge and leadership skills in service on the board for nearly three decades.
 A graduate of the University of North Carolina at Chapel Hill and Harvard Business, Maynard was the president of Tower Mills Inc., the former hosiery manufacturing business launched by his father, former Elon trustee Reid Maynard, and was a valuable and respected business leader.